agbaydan/my-jellyfin/README.md

     ```
 	https://jellyfin.wyrm-shiner.ts.net/
     ```
 1. If connection is successful, you will be prompted with a login.
 This is a login to jellyfin itself, not tailnet.
-Use the login info I sent here.
-I would encourage you to change the default password I provisioned for you.
+Use the login info I sent you.
+I will probably not setup a password for you by default, since tailnet is doing the actual authn/authz, but you can set a password on your account if you want.
 1. Once logged in, you should be good to go.
 Browse around and let me know whatever issues come up!